 Noncompliance with this policy may result in an investigation and possible disciplinary action up to and including dismissal under Chapter 9 of the Faculty Policies and Procedures or Chapter 6 of the Academic Staff Policies and Procedures.

-This policy provides information on the University’s expectations with respect to balancing university responsibilities and outside activities and operates in conjunction with Wisconsin Administrative Code Chapter UWS 8, Faculty Policies and Procedures Chapter 8, and Academic Staff Policies and Procedures Chapter 12.
-Unclassified staff members are also subject to other policies, regulations, and laws related to conflicts of interest and use of university resources for personal gain.
+This policy provides information on the university’s expectations with respect to balancing university responsibilities and outside activities and operates in conjunction with Wisconsin Administrative Code Chapter UWS 8, Faculty Policies and Procedures Chapter 8, and Academic Staff Policies and Procedures Chapter 12.
+Unclassified staff members are also subject to other policies, regulations, and laws related to conflicts of interest and the use of university resources for personal gain.
 An overview of such policies can be found on the UW Research Policies and Regulations page.

 In addition, unclassified staff members of the School of Medicine and Public Health engaged in clinical practice are subject to the University of Wisconsin Medical Foundation’s policy prohibiting private practice for clinical faculty (inquiries should be addressed to the School of Medicine and Public Health Office of Human Resources and/or the UW Health Office of Business Integrity).